What We Do

 Who does WCCAC serve?

-WCCAC serves children who are victims of child abuse or who have witnessed a violent crime.
-Child abuse includes, but is not limited to, sexual abuse, child sex trafficking, physical abuse and neglect.
+WCCAC serves children who have experienced abuse or witnessed violent crime—including, but not limited to, sexual abuse, child sex trafficking, physical abuse, and neglect.

 What's the difference between CASA and a CAC?